 Short term goal (30 days)- Gather information from new customers and sales team about onboarding.
 Specifically, interview new customers about the onboarding process, probe for improvement opportunities and speak with sales team about FAQs and common issues that could be addressed in the campaign.

 Once you’ve aligned all of your goals, you can begin working toward the big picture!

 Whether you use a sticky note, spreadsheet, or project management system, have digital marketing metrics set to track progress and keep them visible to yourself and your team.
 Keeping goals and milestones easily visible helps keep goals top of mind and everyone on track.
 It’s also an opportunity to celebrate the small wins with your team to show them how much you appreciate their efforts.

-By following these 6 steps, manufacturing marketers will be able to better execute their marketing strategy and tie their dollars back to their digital efforts.
+By following these 6 steps, marketers will be able to better execute their marketing for manufacturers strategy and tie their dollars back to their digital efforts.

 Check out the first issue of The MFG Standard, Assembling Your Digital Marketing Plan.
 This industry magazine was designed specifically for manufacturers to discover more opportunities on how to increase their handle on the digital space.

 Want to learn more about how Fathom can optimize your marketing efforts and accelerate your digital marketing ROI?
 Request pricing now.